Introducing daily mindfulness into your life can make a huge difference to your stress levels.

 At bedtime, once you are in bed and still, notice your breathing and take five breathes.
 Notice each one.

 As you can see, it doesn’t take long to be mindful and it’s easy to do. give it a go now.
-Just shut your eyes (hold on read this last bit first!) and notice yourself.
-Your feet connected to the floor, your breathing and your posture.

 If you need more than mindfulness…